isomerpages/sndgo-careers/_tech-careers/3a-overview.md

 ### **ICT Infrastructure**

+We are the infrastructure architects and engineers who architect, design and deliver an agile, secure and sustainable digital infrastructure which enables a digital government for Singapore.

-As the foundation element supporting the growth of our digital economy, ICT Infrastructure offers you exciting opportunities to architect and implement tremendous transformation.
-Gain an end-to-end experience in this field and pioneer bold new forays into tomorrow’s digital frontiers.
+As the foundation element supporting the growth of our digital economy, ICT Infrastructure offers you exciting opportunities to implement tremendous transformation.
+Gain an end-to-end experience in this field as we Innovate, operate and uplift the Whole-of-Government infrastructure standards and deepen the competencies of our developed workforce.

+Leverage on innovative cloud and SaaS technologies such as Infrastructure as Code, Policy as Code, Analytics and Machine Learning.
+Architect, design, build and deliver hosting environments and services which will accelerate modern applications and services.
+You will also have opportunities to develop policies and establish standards and best practices to steer the ICT infrastructure for the Government.

 ### **Hear from our tech talents**